Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: Results

-In Fig.~\ref{fig:results_WOnpdg} we show the evolution of the abundances for different values of the Higgs VEV not including effects from the $n + p \to d + \gamma$ rate as would be implied by \cite{Rupak-2000} but scaling it like all other rates proportional to the QCD scale $\Lambda_\mathrm{QCD}$, i.e as $ \sim (1+\delta v/v)^{0.25}$.
-The result for the deuterium abundance is markedly different from the more realistic calculation.
+In Fig.~\ref{fig:results_WOnpdg} we show the evolution of the abundances for different values of the Higgs VEV not including effects from the $n + p \to d + \gamma$ rate as would be implied by \cite{Rupak-2000} but scaling it like all other rates proportional to the QCD scale $\Lambda_\mathrm{QCD}$, i.e, as $ \sim (1+\delta v/v)^{0.25}$.
+The result for the deuterium abundance is markedly different from the more realistic calculation and now the constraints for $^4$He and $d$ contradict each other.

-Nonetheless, we can confirm the result of \cite{burns2024constraints} that tuning the Higgs VEV so that the predicted $^4$He abundance matches the new EMPRESS result would worsen the deviation between theory and experiment for the deuterium abundance significantly.
+For the constraints coming from the EMPRESS data, we can confirm the result of \cite{burns2024constraints} that tuning the Higgs VEV so that the predicted $^4$He abundance matches the new EMPRESS result would worsen the deviation between theory and experiment for the deuterium abundance significantly.
 In the future, we will use the methodology developed in Refs.~\cite{Meissner:2022dhg,Meissner:2023voo} and here to upgrade the constraints on combined variations of the Higgs VEV and the electromagnetic fine-structure constant $\alpha$ from the BBN abundances of all light elements.
 Also, a fresh look on possible variations of the Yukawa couplings in the spirit of~\cite{Coc:2006sx} would be an interesting venue.